toshko66/xtrmnd/README.md

 ## React Vite App with Docker
 This project is a React Vite application that fetches user data from an API endpoint and displays it as cards.
 The fetching, error handling, and loading state management are handled by a custom hook /useFetchUsers.
 The development and production environments are containerized using Docker to ensure consistency across different environments.

+### Possible Improvements.

+Although React was used, I believe Vue might be a more suitable, lightweight framework for a project of this nature and scale.

 #### Run the app **Local Development**

 1. git clone https://github.com/toshko66/xtrmnd